hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 It is important to consider the entire value chain when deciding to use AI.

+There are several techniques for reducing energy consumption for AI.
+This is not my area of expertise.
+One thing we should look for is whether a small model is actually sufficient.
+I have observed myself in a project, that if we do not get quick prompt answers, something should be optimized.

 ### To select interface type for efficient processing

 There is no definitive answer.
 It depends on the use case.